 Tuscany in February

 Carnival – Carnival is one of the most elaborate events throughout the country, typically taking place in February, but depending on the year it can be any time from late January to early April, taking place over two weeks.
-In 2020, it begins February 25th.
 You can expect events throughout the region, including colorful parades with floats as well as a variety of activities for children and adults.
 The carnival in Viareggio, a small coastal village, is one of the most popular for its masquerade processions.
 One of the oldest carnivals is the Carnival of Foiano della Chiana in the Arezzo region, held annually since the Middle Ages.

 Regata Veliche – The Yacht Club Santo Stefano hosts the Monte Argentario Winter Series and Argentario Coastal Race in Porto Santo Stefano over two days, once in early February and again in mid-February.